k-Mixup Regularization for Deep Learning via Optimal Transport: Manifold Cluster Structure Preservation

-Finally, we show that matches between well-separated clusters are of length close to the distance between the clusters with high probability (proved in supplement Section \ref{supp:thm:closest}), i.e., the endpoints of the match lie in the parts of each cluster closest to the other cluster.
+\begin{theorem} Given the setting of Lemma \ref{lem:balls}, with probability masses $p_1, \ldots, p_m$, and two batches of size $k$ matched with optimal transport, the expected fraction of cross-cluster identifications is $O\left((2k)^{-\nicefrac{1}{2}}\sum_{i=1}^m \sqrt{p_i(1-p_i)}\right)$. \end{theorem} Note that the absolute number of cross-cluster matches still increases as $k$ increases, providing more information in the voids between clusters.
+We emphasize that the $(m,\Delta)$ assumption corresponds to a setting where clusters are well-separated such that cross-cluster identifications are as unlikely as possible.
+Hence, in real datasets, the fraction of cross-cluster identifications will be larger than indicated in Theorem \ref{thm:clusters}.
+Finally, we show that these cross-cluster matches are of length close to the distance between the clusters with high probability (proved in supplement Section \ref{supp:thm:closest}), i.e., the endpoints of the match lie in the parts of each cluster closest to the other cluster.
 This rests upon the fact that we are considering the $W_2$ cost, for which small improvements to long distance matchings yield large cost reductions in squared Euclidean distance.

 \begin{theorem} Suppose density $p$ has support on disjoint compact sets (clusters) $A,B$ whose boundaries are smooth, where $p>0$ throughout $A$ and $B$.
 Let $D$ be the Euclidean distance between $A$ and $B$, and let $R_A, R_B$ be the radii of $A,B$ respectively.
-Define $A_\epsilon$ to be the subset of set $A$ that is less than $D(1 + \epsilon)$ distance from $B$, and define $B_\epsilon$ similarly.
+Define $A_\epsilon$ to be the subset of set $A$ that is less than $(1 + \epsilon)D$ distance from $B$, and define $B_\epsilon$ similarly.
 Consider two batches of size $k$ drawn from $p$ and matched with optimal transport.
 Then, for $k$ large enough, with high probability all cross-cluster matches will have an endpoint each in $A_\epsilon$ and $B_\epsilon$, where $\epsilon = \frac{\max(R_A,R_B)^2}{D^2}$. \end{theorem}